jezzsantos/saastack/docs/design-principles/0090-authentication-authorization.md

 ### Password Credential Authentication

-Out of the box, we will offer Password-Credential authentication via the `IPasswordCredentialsApplication`
+Out of the box, we will offer Password-Credential authentication via the `IPersonCredentialsApplication`

 This will enable quick adoption of the SaaS product, and a foundation to extend out into SSO and 3rd party identity solutions later.